jonas089/articles/fft.md

 >[!NOTE]
 > This statement about i is not 100% true, because while addition works
-> the same for complex numbers not arithmetic is the same for complex numbers.
+> the same for complex numbers not all arithmetic is the same for complex numbers.
 > Multiplication for example works slightly differently.
 > However it is possible to represent the complex number as a 2D vector and
 > apply the correct arithmetic to each of the 2 parts.